 In the state of Kentucky, a misdemeanor is a class of offense that carries a potential sentence of up to one year in a county or local jail.
-Both Class A and Class B offenses are considered to be misdemeanors (With Class B being less serious than Class A):
+There are two classes of misdemeanors – Class A and Class B – with Class A being more serious than Class B.

 What is a Misdemeanor?

 The most serious crimes you can commit are felonies, which can result in criminal charges, lengthy prison sentences and massive fines.
 Felonies include crimes such as rape, murder, kidnapping and burglary.
 But what about crimes that aren’t as serious?
 These crimes are known as misdemeanors.
 Most misdemeanor offenses result in modest fines, brief jail sentences (if any), and community service.
 For instance, if you are slightly over the legal limit during a DUI stop, you maybe able to avoid jail time altogether.
 However, if you are so intoxicated that the government feels you were wantonly endangering the lives of other drivers, you could be charged with a felony and face significant time in prison.
 In Kentucky, misdemeanors are prosecuted in District Court.

 Criminal charges classified as Class A misdemeanors in the state of Kentucky can result in a maximum jail term of one year, a maximum fine of $500, or both.
 Class A misdemeanors include, but are not limited to: